ehcole/MPACT_tpls/TPL_build/README.txt

                        It is the responsibility of the user to ensure the TPL was installed properly with the correct complier and compiler options to be compatible with the other software that will be installed.
+    TPL_TEST         - Run the TPL tests as part of the build (if they exist).
+Default is false.

 Special TPL FLAGS: